GabrielWojcik/Clone-Spotify/README.md

 # Clone-Spotify
-Criando a interface do Spotify com JavaScript,HTML e CSS.
+:spotify: Creating a Spotify interface with JavaScript,HTML and CSS.